xindicdance/cv/README.md

 ### Yeee, Bubbles disappear
 05/2023, Trondheim, Norway
 a lecture-performance
-in collaboration with Julio Maquilon
+in collaboration with Julio Maquilón

 I have a friend from Ecuador.
 The first time I visited his room, I noticed he had hung his country's national flag on the wall beside his bed.
 I was shocked, "I can’t fall asleep with my national flag in my bedroom."
 ![](assets/img/bubble1.jpg)